Established Since 2000 And Treated over 10,000 Patients

 The aim of the treatment is to restore normal function which should have the effect of reducing symptoms.
 All medical interventions do unfortunately however carry a risk and Osteopathy is no different.
 Fortunately the side effects related to Osteopathy are usually very mild.
+Tiredness, soreness or pain are the most common.
 Not everybody will have a reaction and typically this lasts less than 48 hours.
 The reaction often diminishes as the treatment progresses.

 Most Osteopathic treatment has minimal side effects however the most adverse potential side effect of Osteopathic treatment is related to neck manipulation.
 There is anecdotal evidence of an association with neck manipulation and stroke due to the anatomy of the neck arteries at the top of the neck.
 There has however yet to be a study that shows a direct link to neck manipulation and it is the job of the Osteopath to conduct a thorough case history and examination to identify any warning signs of increased susceptability to this.
 The possibility of this has been estimated between 1 in 100000 to one in 6 million so therefore a small risk.
 The Osteopath will discuss any concerns you have if considering this treatment.
 The Osteopathic profession is currently undertaking widespread research regarding the potential side effects from treatment.
 As soon as this research is concluded the results will be commented and reported on the website.